pdicerbo/P1.7/Results/Readme.rst

 .. image:: plots/pdsyev_timing_cosint.png

 As one can see in this case the best grid configuration is 4x6, while it was expected to be 2x12.
 Actually, the reason of this fatc is not totally clear and we should carry out more extensive tests using commands like :code:`numactl`.
+However I don't have enough time to do that (only because I am too much slow...).

 ScaLAPACK - PLASMA Comparison
 #############################

 In this section I show the results for the comparison between ScaLAPACK and PLASMA libraries.
 PLASMA is a library that contains a multithread implementation of some LAPACK routines.
+In this test we use the PLASMA_DSYEV function and compare the results with those obtained from PDSYEV of PLASMA.
-In order to gain the scaling properties for ScaLAPACK I used the best configuration obtained in the previous section.
+In order to gain the scaling properties from PDSYEV I used the best configuration obtained in the previous section.
 In the following three plots I shows the speedup obtained respectively for matrix size 4000, 8000, 10000:

 .. image:: plots/scaling_4000.png